 - Town Park volunteers

 Come and join the volunteers helping out with gardening and horticultural work at the Town Park.
 No previous experience is necessary – just an interest in working outdoors and plenty of enthusiasm is required.
 Tools, equipment and training are provided and in some cases travel expenses can be paid for.
-Volunteer events are held every Thursday from 10am-2pm.
-You can also volunteer at other Town Park events and activities.
-Volunteering work of this kind can provide you with a good deal of experience, particularly if you are looking to work in horticulture, nature conservation or park management.
+Town Park volunteer events are listed on the events calendar

 - Town Park Users Group

-Pets Corner offers many volunteering opportunities including working with the animals, helping with events, in the gift shop or becoming a Friend of Pets Corner.
+Pets' Corner offers many volunteering opportunities including working with the animals, helping with events, in the gift shop or becoming a Friend of Pets' Corner.
 Volunteering can be for a few hours or a whole day and the Friends welcome new members over 18.
-More information on Pets Corner volunteers and Friends